Thunderclap Newman: Separate ways

-In February 2008, former music critic of The Times, David Sinclair, supported the Thunderclap Newman Band at the Windmill in Brixton, London with his band, the David Sinclair Trio (now David Sinclair Four).
-In his band blog he said: "Of the original guys who made the record (Hollywood Dream), only the keyboard player is alive, which is tragic.
-Newman was already something of an eccentric in 1969.
-He has gathered an endearingly quirky bunch of talented, multi-national musicians around him who were some of the friendliest people we have encountered on the circuit."

-New York Waste Magazine reviewed Thunderclap Newman Band's gig at the Half Moon in Putney, London in March 2008: "This was the big return for Thunderclap Newman, the band with the big hit Something in the Air.
-Andy Newman has resurfaced with a great new band performing all the great songs from the back catalog and some new ones too.
-Andy and his band sounded great and there is definitely Something in the Air!"

 Despite good press reviews and numerous successful performances, disagreements within the band started to emerge.
-Andy Newman accepted an offer from Big Country's manager Ian Grant to assemble a new band around him and in March 2010 the Thunderclap Newman Band was disbanded.
+Andy Newman accepted an offer from Big Country's manager, Ian Grant, to assemble a new band around him and, in March 2010, the Thunderclap Newman Band was disbanded.

 The Thunderclap Newman Band was: Andy 'Thunderclap' Newman (UK) – keyboards, soprano sax, clarinet, oboe, David Buckley (US) – vocals, guitar, István Etiam (HU) – rhythm guitar, lap-steel guitar, harmonica & vocals, Stefanos Tsourelis (GR) – lead guitar, Brian Jackson (UK) – bass guitar, Antonio Spano (I) – drums.

 In February 2010, Newman performed as Thunderclap Newman at the Con Club in Lewes, Sussex, with a new line-up: Tony Stubbings (bass guitar), Nick Johnson (lead guitar), Mark Brzezicki (former Big Country, drums) and Josh Townshend (nephew of Pete Townshend, on rhythm guitar and vocals).
-Soon thereafter, the band released a CD entitled Beyond Hollywood, a live album with three studio re-rerecordings of Thunderclap Newman songs.
+Soon thereafter, the band released a CD entitled Beyond Hollywood, a live album with three studio re-recordings of Thunderclap Newman songs.

 Thunderclap Newman supported Big Country on a 2011 tour of the UK.
-The band played 15 concerts between 2010 and 2012, the last one in June 2012 at the Isle of Wight festival; this was the last one ever, and after that the band stopped performing.
+The band played 15 concerts between 2010 and 2012, the last one in June 2012 at the Isle of Wight festival.
+That was the last one ever, and after that the band stopped performing.

 Andy "Thunderclap" Newman died on 29 March 2016, at the age of 73.